Terms of Use of the Sebastopol Community Apple Press

 WAIVER OF ALL CLAIMS, RELEASE FROM LIABILITY and ASSUMPTION OF RISKS

-By using, or volunteering at, the Sebastopol Community Apple Press (the “Press”), I agree for myself, for all persons who accompany me at the Press or drink my juice, and for my heirs and assignees (“Releasors”), to discharge and release Releasees from all claims for any personal injury, death, property damage or loss sustained by me or any other Releasor as a result of use of the Press and related equipment, specifically including cutting knives, due to any cause whatsoever, including, without limitation, negligence on the part of Releasees.
+a representative; , and (C) for my heirs and assignees (“Releasors”), to discharge and release Releasees from all claims for any personal injury, sickness, death, property damage or loss sustained by me or any other Releasor as a result of use of the Press and related equipment, specifically including cutting knives, due to any cause whatsoever, including, without limitation, negligence on the part of Releasees.
+If I am acting on behalf of a school or other organization, “Releasors” includes all students, parents of students, officers, directors, members, employees, volunteers, contractors, agents, and any other persons acting on behalf of such school or organization.

 Releasors are aware that certain dangers and risks are possible from use of the Press, some of which include:

-• Food safety – Dirty or contaminated fruit could cause illness.
+Food safety – Dirty or contaminated fruit could cause illness.
 Unpasteurized juice can harbor bacteria (e.g., E. coli, Listeria, Salmonella, Cryptosporidium), even if the apples used to make it never fell on the ground.
 Some people recommend pasteurizing (i.e., boiling for 30 seconds) or fermenting “raw” apple juice in order to reduce the pathogen load to a safe level.
 Another FDA-approved method for safeguarding “raw” apple juice is UV treatment, but that is a viable option only for larger-scale commercial producers.
 We will provide facilities where you can rinse your apples, but the apples you bring should be intact with no breaks in the skin or rot.
 The containers in which you collect your juice should be clean.
 The juice you make will not be pasteurized, so it will have a limited shelf life.
 We recommend you use plastic containers so you can freeze some of your juice and thaw and enjoy it at a later date.
 Both conventional and organic apples may be processed in the same press.
 Conventional apples may have pesticide residues.

-• Insect Bites – Apple pressing can draw bees, yellow jackets and wasps, which can result in bites or stings.
+Insect Bites – Apple pressing can draw bees, yellow jackets and wasps, which can result in bites or stings.

 Releasors accept all the dangers and risks and the possibility of injury, sickness (including Covid-19), death, property damage or any other loss resulting from using the Press and consuming the pressed juice.
 Releasors agree not to sue Releasees on account of any circumstance arising from such use or consumption.